Kong/insomnia-docs/docs/insomnia/kong-for-kubernetes.md

 ---

 {:.alert .alert-primary}
-**Note**: This feature is currently only available on Design Documents.
+**Note**: This feature is currently only available on Design Documents with OpenAPI 3.0 specifications.

 Insomnia can take a Document and output a Kubernetes manifest.
 You can do this either through the UI, as explained below.
 Or by using the Inso CLI command [inso generate config](/inso-cli/cli-command-reference/inso-generate-config).